bogeeee/restfuncs/readme.md

 **Tl;dr:** **In a normal situation** (= no basic auth, no client-certs and using the restfuncs-client) **restfuncs already has a very strong CSRF protection** by default (`corsReadToken`, enforced by the client).
 For other situations, read the following:

 Restfuncs has the following 3 protection levels (weakest to hardest) to protect against CSRF attacks.
 See list below.
-You can enforce it by the `RestfuncsOptions.csrfProtection` setting.
+You can enforce it by the `RestfuncsOptions.csrfProtectionMode` setting.
 **By default/ undefined, the client can decide the protection mode**. _"wait a minute, how can this be secure ?"
 See explanation_.
 This way, all sorts of clients can be served.
 Think of non-browser clients where CSRF does not have relevance, so their devs are not bugged with implementing token fetches.
 _Explanation: Restfuncs will rainse an error, if browser clients (or i.e an attacker from another browser tab) with different protection modes try to access the same session.
 Meaning, once the session is created, it stores from which protection mode it came and all requests, that access this session, must pass the check / show the token accordingly.
 Also they must at first indicate that they play the same csrfProtection mode (think of attacker creating the session first)._

 The above policy (let the clients decide) only covers sessions.
 So <strong>when using client-certificates or basic auth, you must explicitly decide for a setting</strong>, and you should use at least set it to `readToken` when dealing with browser clients.

-Here are the modes. `RestfuncsOptions.csrfProtection` / `RestfuncsClient.csrfProtection` can be set to:
+Here are the modes. `RestfuncsOptions.csrfProtectionMode` / `RestfuncsClient.csrfProtectionMode` can be set to:

 * `preflight` (**default**): Relies on the browser to make a CORS preflight before doing the actual request and bail if that preflight failed.
   The [~1.5% browsers which don't implement CORS](https://caniuse.com/?search=cors) are blacklisted.
 This also works with all non-browser clients and they don't need to implement any measurements.